gowade/wade/README.md

         <p><strong>{Name}</strong>, <em>{Country}</em></p>
     </welement>

-It's considered a html tag with attributes `Name` and `Age` now, we can use it like this:
+It's considered a html tag with attributes `attr-Name` and `attr-Country` now, we can use it like this:

     <t-userinfo attr-Name="Hai Thanh Nguyen" attr-Country="Vietnam">
 Each custom element is bound to a specified model, which declares the datatype for attributes of that element.
 More on data binding below.